 Before using herbal remedies for angina symptom relief and treatment, it is vital to seek out professional help and get a full diagnosis of angina.

-Should you experience an increase in the severity of your symptoms at any time you must immediately seek emergency medical care.
+Those experience an increase in the severity of their symptoms at any time must immediately seek emergency medical care.

-Medicinal herbs for angina treatment have been employed for hundreds of years with success.
+Medicinal herbs for angina treatment have been employed traditionally for hundreds of years and now many scientific studies indicate that these traditional applications might have some merit.

 Today, combinations of medicinal herbs to relieve angina symptoms will almost certainly contain hawthorn.

-Arteriosclerosis is usually the underlying cause of angina; so if you have been diagnosed with angina, it is important to also investigate arteriosclerosis and its treatment.
+Arteriosclerosis is often the underlying cause of angina.
+It is essential that people who have been diagnosed with angina, also investigate arteriosclerosis and its treatment.

 Commonly Prescribed Herbs for Angina Pectoris

-Hawthorn berries are known to relieve angina pectoris and reduce blood pressure and also to treat orthostatic hypotension, where blood pressure drops abnormally upon standing.
+Hawthorn berries (Crataegus oxyacantha) are known to relieve angina pectoris and reduce blood pressure and also to treat orthostatic hypotension, where blood pressure drops abnormally upon standing.

-Hawthorn works by increasing stroke volume, where the amount of blood per heart beat is increased, and lowering blood pressure and pulse rate.
+Hawthorn works by increasing stroke volume, where the amount of blood per heartbeat is increased, and lowering blood pressure and pulse rate.
 Hawthorn also dilates the peripheral blood vessels which improve circulation.
+(1)(2)

-Night blooming cereus should be considered where there is an irregular heartbeat and where the use of a mild diuretic will be of benefit.
+Night blooming cereus may be useful where there is an irregular heartbeat and where the use of a mild diuretic will be of benefit.
+(4)

-This herb acts in a similar way to coleus and hawthorn, it is indicated where a diuretic action is also of benefit where the pulse is feeble and weak.
+Lily of the valley (Convallaria majalis) acts in a similar way to coleus and hawthorn, and it is indicated where a diuretic action is also of benefit where the pulse is feeble and weak.

 - Bilberry – (Vaccinium myrtillus)